Program: B.A., Theatre

 Choose a minimum of 3 units from the following:

 TH 355 Principles of Stage Design (2)

-TH 361A Intermediate Scenery and Properties Technology (2)
+TH 361A Intermediate Scenic Design and Construction Techniques (2)

 TH 363B Intermediate Sound Technology (2)

 Choose one course from the following (3 units):

 TH 410 Indigenous Drama in North America and the Pacific (3)

 TH 422 Theatre and Drama of Greece and Rome (3)